biobakery/Maaslin2/README.md

         with more than two levels provided as a string of 'variable,reference' semi-colon delimited
         for multiple variables [ Default: NA ]
+        NOTE: A space between the variable and reference will not error but will cause an inaccurate result.

 ## Troubleshooting ##